 Matt Damon, George Clooney, and Brad Pitt Ocean’s Thirteen movie image: Warner Bros.

-“Fantastic 4: Rise of the Silver Surfer Movie Box Office: Will Sequel Trail the Original?” last updated in August 2022.
+“Fantastic 4: Rise of the Silver Surfer Box Office: To Trail Original?” last updated in June 2023.